 We note that the pioneering work of Stock and Watson (2002) has initiated an influx of papers that utilize latent common factors in forecasting macroeconomic variables via principal components (PC) analysis.
 The current exchange rate literature is not an exception.
 A number of researchers began using large panels of time series data to better understand exchange rate dynamics.
-For instance, Engel, Mark, and West (2015) use cross-section information (PC factors) that are obtained from a panel of 17 bilateral exchange rates vis-à-vis the US dollar, then demonstrate that factor based forecasting models often outperform the RW model during the post-1999 sample period.
+For instance, Engel, Mark, and West (2015) use cross-section information (PC factors) that are obtained from a panel of 17 bilateral exchange rates relative to the US dollar, then demonstrate that factor based forecasting models often outperform the RW model during the post-1999 sample period.
 They also report good forecasting performance of the dollar factor in combination with Purchasing Power Parity (PPP) factors.
 Chen, Jackson, Kim, and Resiandini (2014) used PC to extract latent common factors from 50 world commodity prices.
-Their first common factor turns out to be closely related with the dollar exchange rate, which is consistent with an observation that world commodities are priced in US dollars.
+Their first common factor turns out to be closely related with the dollar exchange rate, which is consistent with an observation that world commodities are priced in U.S. dollars.
 They show that this first common factor yields superior out-of-sample predictive contents for the dollar exchange rate.

 Greenaway-McGrevy, Mark, Sul, and Wu (2018) demonstrate that exchange rates are mainly driven by a dollar and an euro factor.
 They show that their dollar-euro factor model dominates the RW model in the out-of-sample prediction performance.
-Verdelhan (2018) uses portfolios of international currencies to extract the two risk factors (dollar factor and carry factor), which successfully explain exchange rate dynamics.
-Using a structural Bayesian vector autoregression (SBVAR), Ca' Zorzi, Kociecki, and Rubaszek (2015) demonstrate that real interest rate and PPP fundamentals are useful to forecast exchange rates at medium horizons, although it is still difficult to
+Verdelhan (2018) uses portfolios of international currencies to extract the two risk factors (dollar factor and carry factor), which successfully explain exchange rate dynamat 2 to 4 year horizons.

-&lt;sup>4In a related work, Wang and Wu (2012) show the superior out-of-sample interval predictability of the Taylor Rule fundamentals at longer horizons.
-Also, many researchers report in-sample evidence that Taylor rul fundamentals help understanding exchange rate dynamics.
+4In a related work, Wang and Wu (2012) show the superior out-of-sample interval predictability of the Taylor Rule fundamentals at longer horizons.
+Also, many researchers report in-sample evidence that Taylor rule fundamentals help understanding exchange rate dynamics.
 See among others, Mark (2009), Molodtsova, Nikolsko-Rzhevskyy, and Papell (2008), Engel and West (2006), and Clarida and Waldman (2008).